japila-books/spark-sql-internals/docs/spark-sql-functions-regular-functions.md

 column(colName: String): Column
 ----

-`col` and `column` methods create a link:spark-sql-Column.adoc[Column] that you can later use to reference a column in a dataset.
+`col` and `column` methods create a spark-sql-Column.md[Column] that you can later use to reference a column in a dataset.

 [source, scala]
 ----